Skip to content

 How South Dakota calculates child support

 The official obligation page explains the basic worksheet, split custody, and shared parenting cross-credit.
 Shared parenting is not just an informal agreement.
-DCS describes it as a court order with a detailed shared parenting plan where the child lives at least 180 nights per calendar year in each parent’s home, and the court may decide whether a cross-credit is appropriate.
+DCS describes it as a court order with a detailed shared parenting plan where the child lives at least 180 nights per calendar year in each parent’s home, and the court decides whether a cross-credit is appropriate.

 Parentage and paternity

 If parents were not married, legal parentage may need to be established before support can be ordered.
 DCS says the father’s name on a South Dakota birth certificate does not, by itself, establish paternity.
-Parentage may be established by court order, genetic testing, a signed voluntary acknowledgment, or by marriage rules.
+Parentage may be established by court order, genetic testing, a signed voluntary acknowledgment, or marriage-related rules.

 The DCS paternity page explains that both parents must sign a paternity affidavit under oath to voluntarily acknowledge paternity.
 Once signed, the law presumes the named father is the biological father, and DCS can move forward with child support without a separate legal proceeding to establish paternity.

 DCS also says it does not provide free DNA testing without a case.
 If paternity has not been established, either parent may apply for DCS services to establish paternity and a child support order.
+Ask legal aid before signing if you do not understand the legal effect of the form or if there is pressure, fear, or uncertainty.

 Payments, missed payments, and enforcement